franciscop/react-test/src/methods/children/readme.md

   </ul>
 );

-// Find the text of each node
-const text = $(<List />)
+// Find the text of each element const text = $(<List />)
   .children()
   .toArray()